Zectxr/Zectxr/README.md

         "-._,)--._,)

 # Greetings my code name is Zec
- - Acronym "Bunny" have a talent for cunning and speed. in order to escape a predator
  - I'm 19
  - And my purpose is coding and create something that can help society (World Domination)
 # What I'm learning?